mousepawmedia/devdocs/source/tools/devtools.rst

 Pencil
 ==================================

-**Pencil** is a GUI prototyping application from Evolus.
+-*Pencil** is a GUI prototyping application from Evolus.
 It allows you to quickly and easily create GUI mockups for desktop and mobile applications.

 You can download for Linux, Mac, or Windows from